-You gain many transferable skills such as: how to interpret and evaluate pieces of information (sources); how to communicate and apply your knowledge; how to describe and analyse the key features of the period studied, and critical thinking and problemsolving.
+You gain many transferable skills such as: how to interpret and evaluate pieces of information (sources); how to communicate and apply your knowledge; how to describe and analyse the key features of the period studied, and critical thinking and problem-solving.
 This course will help you to develop skills that will be useful in a wide range of jobs such as law, tourism, teaching, human resources, business, recruitment, politics, ICT, advertising, banking, accounting and psychology.
 In fact History will help you in applications for most degree subjects.

-Mr Penn - philippenn@theswanageschool.couk
+Miss Vallely - lisavallely@theswanageschool.couk